Welcome to BCHE!

 Who can attend member events?

 BCHE membership applies to your immediate family members living in your household.
 Membership benefits, including attendance at member activities/events, does not apply to neighbors, visiting relatives, or children for whom you may be providing childcare.
-Families who also have public/private school kids are welcome to bring them along for non-age specific events (i.e. campout, skate & bowl, field day), however our age specific events/classes are for homeschooled kiddos only.
-There are times when grandparents are able to join in the fun, as long as there is not a maximum capacity and their attendance does not take spots away from member kiddos.
+Families who also have public/private school kids are welcome to bring them along for non age-specific events (i.e. campout, skate & bowl, field day), however, our age-specific events/classes are for homeschooled kiddos only.
+There are times when grandparents are able to join in the fun, as long as there is not a maximum capacity and their attendance does not take spots away from members.
 Always email any board member to find out if an activity is able to support grandparent attendance.
 Children for whom you are providing childcare must have their own family membership in order to attend BCHE events.
-Email for more information.
+Email firstname.lastname@example.org for more information.

 Why can’t I see the calendar?